-Companies often structure the exercise provisions so as to minimize the chances of the options being exercised in circumstances which give rise to an income tax and NIC liability.
-So, for example, it is common practice to permit options to be exercised only after three years (or within 6 months of cessation in good leaver situations).
+However, companies often structure the exercise provisions so as to minimize the chances of the options being exercised in circumstances which give rise to an income tax and social security liability.
+So, for example, it is common practice to permit options to be exercised only after three years (or within six months of cessation in good leaver situations).
+In addition, there are a number of potential pitfalls in the HM Revenue & Customs ("HMRC") guidance for CSOP options, and so legal advice should always be sought.

-CSOP options can be subject to any performance conditions providing these are objective and stated in the option agreement.
-If CSOP options are being granted in conjunction with non-qualifying options, it makes sense to ensure the targets are looked at as a whole and treated as met first in so far as they apply to CSOP options to maximize the benefit of the tax relief.
+CSOP options can be granted subject to any time-vesting and/or performance conditions, providing these are objective and stated in the option agreement.
+If CSOP options are being granted in conjunction with non-qualifying options, it makes sense to ensure the targets are looked at as a whole and treated as met first in so far as they apply to CSOP options to maximise the benefit of the tax relief.